medical-genomics-group/JODIE/README.md

    Calculating the standardized genotype matrix squared\
    Needed input:
    + genotype file created in step 1
-   + list in txt format with line number of individual with missing phenotype (according to line in genotype file) Step needs to be rerun for different phenotypes if there are individuals with missing phenotypes that are removed
+   + list in txt format with line number of individual with missing phenotype (according to line in genotype file)\
+   This step needs to be rerun for different phenotypes if there are individuals with missing phenotypes that are removed.
 3. **parental_gibbs_sampler.py**\
    Estimating parameters using a Gibbs sampler\
    Needed input: